DanutPanaite/Homework/Matrix game/Readme.md

-Dodge the car

-You are controlling a car using the joystick, and random cars are coming from the top and you have to dodge them.
-Your score increments based on seconds survived and based on the level you are in, higher levels give more points.
-At higher levels the cars move faster and the space between each of them decrements until you only have one windows to dodge perfectly.
-You will have 2 or 3 lives, as well as a Super that will activate by using the joystick button and it will make you invincible for a short duration.
-Highscore can be saved and shown on the LCD alongisde the current score.
+RUSH HOUR
+HOW TO PLAY
+ In Rush Hour, you are controlling a car using the joystick and your purpose is to rack up points by dodging the cars that will come your way from the top of the screen.
+Moving the joystick sideways(left to right or right to left) will change lanes, and on the Y-axis(up and down) the car will go up towards the other cars.
+You have thwee lives and three super powers at your disposal, the three supers can be activated using the joystick button and they will grant you invincibility for a short time.
+USED HARDWARE
+a.8x8 LED Matrix
+b.LCD
+c.Joystick
+d.MAX7219 Driver
+e.Potentiometer
+f.Wires

+Picture: